xxwn2020/sourcegraph/doc/user/campaigns/index.md

 - Less scary: You can preview everything, roll out changes gradually, and update all changes even after creation.
 - Collaborative: Other people can see all the changes, including those still in preview, in one place.

-> NOTE: Campaigns are in beta and currently support GitHub, GitHub Enterprise, and Bitbucket Server only.
+> NOTE: Campaigns are in beta.
+The currently supported code hosts are GitHub and Bitbucket Server.

 <!-- TODO(sqs): Add video here, similar to https://www.youtube.com/aqcCrqRB17w (which will need to be updated for the new campaign flow). -->